-The Significance of Diversification in a Retail Business
+The Significance of Diversification

 In the business industry, diversification is an important step that some entrepreneurs believe it necessary to be taken.
 Diversification basically means to branch out into different product ranges or marketplaces; while this strategy may possess some risks, diversification is often viewed as a safety option against downturns in the business.

 Avoid loss and downturns